 NewsChinaChagee

-China’s Chagee is paying a high price for pursuing quality at scale.
+China’s Chagee is taking a profit hit to pursue quality at scale.
 It could pay off

 After opening more than 1,000 new stores in 2025, Chagee’s move to take on rival discounters is risky, but necessary